How to get a Barcode

 If you already have a barcode number and just need the barcode images, that’s fine – you can order the scannable barcode images for your EAN (or UPC) number from our Retail Barcode Images page.
 Please visit our Other Images page if you need a different type of barcode image (e.g. QR code, or ISBN, or ISSN images).

 1. Barcode Labels: We can provide you with sticky barcode labels for your barcode number if you need them (NOTE: we can also provide sequential labels if required – sequential labels are useful for asset labelling, membership cards, library books etc.).

 2. Verification: Verification is simply a test scan of your barcode to prove that it has been printed well and can be decoded easily by barcode scanners.
 Most retailers do not require barcode verification, but some do (you need to check with your retailers).

 3. Registration: Barcode registration is an optional service we provide – it is not compulsory (your barcode will work without it).
 Registration will increase the profile of your product on the internet.

 4. ITF-14 Carton Codes: Some (but not all) retailers require you to put a 14-digit Carton Code barcode on the delivery carton for your product.

 5. Guarantee Certificate: This is free when you purchase a Barcode Package.
-If you are buying barcode numbers separately, you can get a guarantee certificate as well if you choose to.
+If you are buying barcode numbers separately, you can get a guarantee certificate if you choose to.

-6. ISSN or ISBN images: If you have a book or magazine, we suggest that you get an ISBN or ISSN number for it.
+6. ISSN or ISBN images: If you have a book or magazine, we suggest getting an ISBN or ISSN number for it.
 After you have your number, you can come back to us to get the barcode images for that number.